Guesthouse / B&B Accommodation, a great alternative to a Hotel. We are located in Settle on the edge of the Yorkshire Dales and the Forest of Bowland

 Lemon Juice (bottled is fine!) – 1 tablespoon

-**Hovis Granary Bread Flour – 250g or Allisons Country Grain Bread Flour
+**Hovis Granary Bread Flour – 280g or Allisons Country Grain Bread Flour

 Salt – 1 teaspoon

-Put Liquids in the bottom of the baking loaf tin – all dried ingredients on top (expect leave out the yeast-just put that on the very top)
+Put Liquids in the bottom of the baking loaf tin – all dried ingredients on top (except leave out the yeast-just put that on the very top)

 Switch on and let the machine do it’s magic